oncoray/mirp/README.md

 ## Examples - Computing Radiomics Features

-MIRP can be used to compute quantitative features from regions of interest in images in an IBSI-compliant manner.
-This requires both images and masks.
+MIRP can be used to compute quantitative features from regions of interest in images in an IBSI-compliant manner using a standardized workflow This requires both images and masks.
 MIRP can process DICOM, NIfTI, NRRD and numpy images.
 Masks are DICOM radiotherapy structure sets (RTSTRUCT), or volumetric data with integer labels (e.g. 1, 2, etc.).

 Below is a minimal working example for extracting features from a single image file and its mask.